TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

+New for r165
+Fixed: Infinite load on Motherbase with Walker gears and a low number of platforms - thanks rzaldi for the report and save file.

 New for r164
 Update: 'More soldiers on MB plats' - now 9 soldiers per plat instead of 6-7 (or 4 when off/default).